-The Final EIS was prepared incorporating responses to comments and additional evaluations.
-The Final EIS identifies the preferred alternatives and was circulated in the same manner as the Draft EIS, but to an expanded list of recipients based on requests received during the Draft EIS comment period.
+A Final EIS/OEIS will be prepared incorporating responses to comments and any additional evaluations that may be warranted.
+The Final EIS/OEIS will identify the preferred alternatives and will be circulated in the same manner as the Draft EIS/OEIS, but to an expanded list of recipients based on requests received during the Draft EIS/OEIS comment period.

-1.8.6 Record of Decision
+1.8.5 Record of Decision (ROD)

-After issuance of the Final EIS, a minimum of 30 days must pass before the lead agency can make a decision on its proposed actions.
+After issuance of the Final EIS/OEIS, a minimum of 30 days must pass before the lead agency can make a decision on its proposed actions.
 This provides time for the agency decision-maker to consider the purpose and need, weigh the alternatives, balance their objectives, and make a decision.
 The ROD can then be signed reflecting the DoD Executive Agent's final decision on the proposed actions, the rationale behind that decision, and commitments to monitoring and mitigation.
-The ROD will be published in the Federal Register, distributed to agencies and interested parties, and posted on the EIS website.
-The NEPA process and schedule is shown in Figure 1.8-1.
+The ROD will be published in the Federal Register, distributed to agencies and interested parties, and posted on the EIS/OEIS website.